anamel-vd/Mid-bootcamp-project/README.md

 #### Project Objectives
 The primary objectives of this BI project are as follows:

-- Obesity Classification: Establish obesity levels based on individuals' eating habits and physical condition.
+- Obesity Classification: Establish obesity levels based on individuals eating habits and physical condition.
 - Data Exploration: Conduct exploratory data analysis (EDA) to gain insights into the distribution, patterns, and relationships within the dataset.
 - Visualization: Implement a visualization tool to present the insights.